-Casework generally consists of assistance provided by Members of Congress and their staff to constituents in their transactions with federal agencies.
-Casework may involve individuals or groups with a common concern, and typically includes a problem, grievance, question of eligibility, specific need, or other tangible interest or benefit.
-Whether it is a delayed Social Security check, a denied veteran's claim, or a Medicare reimbursement dispute, the constituent's problem usually has to do with a federal program, rule, regulation, or administrative decision resulting from the implementation of a public law.
-Casework mostly emanates from constituent letters, visits, phone calls, faxes, and e-mails.
+Casework generally consists of assistance provided by Members of Congress and their staff at the request of constituents in their transactions with federal agencies.
+It mostly originates from constituent letters, visits, phone calls, voice mail, faxes, and e-mails.

+Casework may involve either individuals or groups with a common concern, and typically includes a problem, grievance, question of eligibility, need, or other tangible interest or benefit.
+Whether it is a delayed Social Security check, a denied veterans' claim, or a Medicare reimbursement dispute, the constituent's problem usually has to do with a federal program, rule, regulation, or administrative decision resulting from the implementation of a public law.
+Casework involves "interpreting, interacting, explaining, distributing, and interceding on behalf of constituents toward relief of some problem between them and the bureaucracy."2 Casework may also be involved with the nominations and appointments of constituents to U.S. military service academies.3